atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/mid-level-practice.md

 ---
 title: Mid Level SQL Practice Grounds
 short: Practice
-meta_title: Mid Level SQL Practice Grounds
+meta_title: Practice Mid Level SQL Commands
 description: Now that you've gone through our PostgreSQL interactive SQL tutorials, you've got mid-level SQL fundamentals that you can apply to your data and databases.
   Put that knowledge to use in these SQL practice exercises.